snarfed/bridgy/README.md

   http://www.sandeep.io/35
   also maybe test against http://barryfrost.com/how-to-comment

-lower priority:
+Lower priority:

 * detect updated comments and send new webmentions for them
 * only handle public posts? (need to add privacy/audience detection to activitystreams-unofficial)
+* clear toast messages?

+Optimizations:

 * cache some API calls with a short expiration, e.g. twitter mentions
 * cache webmention discovery
 * cache served MF2 HTML and JSON with a short expiration. ideally include the cache expiration in the content.
-* clear toast messages?
+* ...and/or serve the comments (and activities?) directly from the datastore. drawback is that we don't get updated content.